 This creates a problem for other users and a DBA must be able to find locked tables inside database.

 Let us create a simple lock inside database and try to create a lock situation

 create table lock_test( id# number primary key, value varchar2(20) ); insert into lock_test values (1, 'Insert lock test');

 Open a new session and try to run the same INSERT command

 -- run it in a new session SQL> insert into lock_test values (1, 'Insert lock test');

 In session 1, we did not commit the transaction

 Session 2 is trying to insert a record with same primary key value

 Session 2 goes on waiting until session 1 issues COMMIT / ROLLBACK

-Open a new sessions, just for activity purpose and execute below query to find:
+Open a new sessions and run below query to find Blocking and Blocked session

 select a.SID "Blocking Session", b.SID "Blocked Session" from v$lock a, v$lock b where a.SID != b.SID and a.ID1 = b.ID1 and a.ID2 = b.ID2 and b.request > 0 and a.block = 1;